why-not-try-calmer/feedo/README.md

 - web interface for managing per-group settings (currently in beta)
 - does __not__ require permissions

-All chats types are supported:
+All chat types are supported:
 - one-to-one chats (with the bot)
 - group private
 - group public